Neue Musik: Atonality

-Rupture through fascism or: The Second World War
+Rupture through fascism

 During the National Socialist era, most forms of new music, as well as jazz music, were designated as degenerate and their performance and dissemination banned or suppressed.
 The exhibition degenerate music on the occasion of the Reichsmusiktage in Düsseldorf in 1938 denounced the work of composers such as Paul Hindemith, Arnold Schönberg, Alban Berg, Kurt Weill and others, as well as all Jewish composers.
-Instead, in the spirit of the "NS-Kulturpolitik", harmless untertainment and Gebrauchsmusik such as operetta, dance and March music, especially also Folk music, were promoted and included in the propaganda.
+Instead, in the spirit of the "NS-Kulturpolitik", harmless entertainment and Gebrauchsmusik such as operetta, dance and March music, especially also Folk music, were promoted and included in the propaganda.
 Numerous composers and musicians were persecuted or murdered by the National Socialists, often because of their Jewish origins.
 Many went into exile.
 Those who remained in Germany were partly attributed an "inner exile".

 An important source on the position of New Music during the National Socialist era was the annotated reconstruction of the above-mentioned exhibition Degenerate Music, which was first shown in Frankfurt from 1988 onwards, thus gradually beginning a reappraisal of this topic.